Am4teur/Am4teur/README.md

 # Hey hey 👋, I'm Daniel "Am4teur" Castro

-## Software Developer who is eager to learn new stuff!
+## Software Developer @ Volkswagen Digital Solutions

-- 🎓 I’m currently on the last semester of master's degree in CS and Engineering at Instituto Superior Técnico
+- 🎓 Master's Degree in CS and Engineering at Instituto Superior Técnico.
+Major in Distributed Systems, Minor in Artifitial Intelligence
-- 👨‍💻 Currently working at Volkswagen Digital Solutions
+- 👨‍💻 Currently working at Volkswagen Digital Solutions.
-- 📚 My master's specialization is in Distributed Systems.
-I naturally like to improve system performance, availability and reliability
+- 📚 Reading all kinds of books, including fiction, self-improvement and more.
-- 🚀 Goals: Learn Go by building a small/medium project
+- 🚀 Goals: Learn Go by building a small/medium project.
-- 🏡 Location: Lisbon, Portugal (Available for reallocation)
+- 🏡 Location: Lisbon, Portugal (Available for remote or reallocation).
-- ♟️⚽🎸 I like to play chess, do sports and guitar
+- ♟️⚽🎸 I like to play chess, run in new and unknown locations and play guitar.

 ### Languages and Tools:

 Work in Progress...

+Typescript, Javascript, NextJS, GraphQL, Redux, React-Query, Docker (for everything!)

+IDE: VSCode

 ### Github Status